Tutankhamun’s Iron Dagger - A Gift from the Space - Japanstones.shop

 We do not sell mineral specimens or meteorites.
 This article is part of our “Cosmos Series,” exploring how stone intersects with human history and culture.
 Our shop focuses on hand-carved Japanese stone crafts (stone lanterns, Jizō statues, Gorintō, stone accessories, etc.).
 Editorial content and product sales are clearly separated.
 Scientific notes herein summarize academic studies and do not constitute authentication or professional advice.

-- Tutankhamun dagger made of meteoritic iron (Fe–Ni–Co), confirmed by 2016 XRF.
+• Tutankhamun dagger made of meteoritic iron (Fe–Ni–Co), supported by 2016 XRF.

 References